linode/docs/docs/databases/mysql/connect-metabase-with-mysql-for-data-exploration.md

     ![Metabase Results](/docs/assets/metabase/metabase-results.png)

-There are a lot more additional functionality to be explored.
+Metabase has much more functionality you can explore.
 Refer to the [official documentation](https://metabase.com/docs/latest/) for other use cases with Metabase.